Newly-released JIAC video shows footage of Cedric Lofton’s fatal interaction - NewsBreak

 WICHITA, Kan.
 (KSNW) — The Sedgwick County District Attorney’s office announced Tuesday that they would not be filing any charges in the death of 17-year-old Cedric Lofton, who died from injuries sustained in Juvenile Intake and Assessment Center (JIAC) custody.

 On Friday at roughly 4:50 p.m., Sedgwick County released footage that shows the measures taken to attempt to revive Lofton.
-It has since been removed from the website .
+After uploading, the website crashed.

 WARNING: VIEWER DISCRETION IS ADVISED :